SAP-samples/teched2022-IN264/exercises/ex1/README.md

   <br>![](/exercises/ex1/images/assign_rc.png)

-  If you switch now back to the **role collection**, the assignment should now look like this:
+  If you switch now back to the **Role Collection**, the assignment should now look like this:

   <br>![](/exercises/ex1/images/rc_assigment_check.png)

 **Congratulations**!
 You've now completed all necessary steps for the initial setup of SAP Task Center.
-In the next [exercise](README.md#exercise-13-integrate-the-sap-task-center-service-into-sap-btp-launchpad) we will learn how to access the SAP Task Center applications by setting up the BTP Launchpad Service.
+In the next [exercise](README.md#exercise-13-integrate-the-sap-task-center-service-into-sap-btp-launchpad) we will learn how to access the SAP Task Center applications by setting up the SAP Launchpad Service.

-## Exercise 1.2 execute the SAP Task Center Booster (*for your reference only - skip this exercise and proceed Exercise 1.3*)
+## Exercise 1.2 Run the SAP Task Center Booster (*for your reference only - skip this exercise and proceed Exercise 1.3*)

-> ⚠ For TechEd session IN264 please skip this exercise and proceed with [Exercise 1.3 Integrate the SAP Task Center service into SAP BTP Launchpad](#exercise-13-integrate-the-sap-task-center-service-into-sap-btp-launchpad) It's possible to setup SAP Task Center using a Booster, but this requires admin access to the Global Account.
-This access is not available to the participants in the TechEd systems so the steps below are for your reference only and can only be executed in your own system environment where you might have SAP BTP Global Account Admin privileges.
+> ⚠ For TechEd session IN264 please skip this exercise and proceed with [Exercise 1.3 Integrate the SAP Task Center service into SAP BTP Launchpad](#exercise-13-integrate-the-sap-task-center-service-into-sap-btp-launchpad) It's possible to setup SAP Task Center using a booster, but this requires admin access to the Global Account.
+This access is not available to the participants in the TechEd systems so the steps below are for your reference only and can only be performed in your own system environment where you might have SAP BTP Global Account Admin privileges.

-1. To run the BTP Booster for SAP Task Center , choose from the left hand navigation (ensure that you are on the BTP Global Account level and not inside the BTP subaccount) the **Booster** entry:
+1. To run the SAP BTP booster for SAP Task Center , choose from the left-hand navigation (ensure that you are on the BTP Global Account level and not inside the SAP BTP subaccount):

     <br>![](/exercises/ex1/images/booster01.png)

-2. Search now by typing **"Task Center"** for the BTP Booster and press the **Start** button on the tile:
+2. Search now by typing **"Task Center"** for the SAP BTP booster and press the **Start** button on the tile:

     <br>![](/exercises/ex1/images/booster02.png)